Best Places to Visit in Isfahan

 Listen up Carefully in Isfahan Music Museum

-If you have an artistic taste and specifically you are a fan of musical instruments, Isfahan Music Museum is a MUST-VISIT in the Jolfa area.
+If you have artistic taste and specifically you are a fan of musical instruments, Isfahan Music Museum is a MUST-VISIT in the Jolfa area.
 It has a collection of more than 300 traditional Iranian instruments.
-The remarkable point about visiting this museum is that the guides at the museum playing the instruments for you to showcase its differences and its specific sounds.
+The remarkable point about visiting this museum is that the guides at the museum play the instruments for you to showcase their differences and their specific sounds.
 Besides, in peak times, you can enjoy live folklore performances by the musicians of the museum.
 For getting to Isfahan Music Museum, just head North on Tohid Street and turn left at Mehrdad Street, you can see the museum.

 9 a.m. to 9 p.m.

 If you hike on a regular basis and you are searching for a place around Isfahan to exercise a bit, Sofeh Mountain is a good option.
 Note that it is 590 meters above sea level and it takes you less than two hours to reach the peak.
 Besides, the route to the peak is almost paved, so don’t worry if you don’t have suitable hiking shoes with you.

 To reach Mount Sofeh from the Darvazeh Shiraz Square, just head east toward Hezar Jerib Avenue and turn left onto Soffeh Boulevard.
 You will easily get there in a 10- minute ride.